abonyifrancis/ELK-STACK-PROJECT/README.md

 -  What aspect of security do load balancers protect?
 What is the advantage of a jump box?_ it protects the webservers and ensures that the webserver does not get overloaded by distributing traffic evenly across the webservers, the jumpbox helps with securing the internal network from bad actors and it creates an extra layer of security to the internal components.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.
--  What does Filebeat watch for? it watches out for system logs
+-  What does Filebeat watch for? it watches out for system logs.Filebeat plays the role of the logging agent—installed on the machine generating the log files, tailing them, and forwarding the data to either Logstash for more advanced processing or directly into Elasticsearch for indexing.
 -  What does Metricbeat record?_ it watches out for operating system  e.g Ram, system usage.
+Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.